 EE1 tests which are recommended for viewing, test sequences and QPs for anchor and adaptive resolution (Test 2.1) coding will be selected at teleconference (T3 deadline specified in section “Timeline”).

 During telco proponents can provide suggestions which video sequences to be included to the viewing.
-Candidates recommended for the viewing need
+Candidates recommended for the viewing requested to prepare and upload mp4, using naming convention and instructions below:

-select matching rate points for anchor (rate difference with Anchor <10%)

-prepare and upload mp4
+Use the latest version of ffmpeg.

+Select QP for coding in order to ensure no larger than 10% difference between bit stream sizes of AhG11/EE1 anchor and test.

+Use following sequence of commands for conversion decoded yuv (10 bits 4:2:0) to mp4: